zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    For more information, see MS-CIFS:2.2.4.39

-   :c: The connection.
+   :param c: The connection.

-   :hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 1 message.
+   :param hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 1 message.

-   :seq_num: The sequence number of this echo reply.
+   :param seq_num: The sequence number of this echo reply.

-   :data: The data echoed back from the client.
+   :param data: The data echoed back from the client.

    .. zeek:see:: smb1_message smb1_echo_request